puppetlabs/bolt/pre-docs/bolt_running_plans.md

 Note that, like `--nodes`, you can pass a comma-separated list of node names, wildcard patterns, or group names to a plan parameter that will be passed to a run function or that the plan resolves using `get_targets`.

+**Tip**: Bolt is packaged with a collection of modules that contain useful plans to support common workflows.
+For details, see [Packaged modules](bolt_installing_modules.md#packaged-modules).

 ## Passing structured data